HOW TO WOO A WOMAN

 Other payoffs come, too.
 "They increase their metabolism and they lose weight," Shahar says.
 Resistance training also helps people with diabetes improve their cardiovascular health, lower blood pressure, and reduce abdominal fat.
 It benefits posture and helps strengthen muscles to prevent injuries.

 In another big step, Auyer began interval training, which involves repeatedly mixing bouts of high-intensity aerobic activity with less intense work -- the segments are called "intervals."
-For example, you can pedal fast on a bike for 30 seconds, then go at a slower speed for 90 seconds.
+For example, you can pedal fast on a bike for 30 seconds, and then go at a slower speed for 90 seconds.
 Altering the speed and intensity of the workout challenges the muscles, helping burn more calories, boost fitness, and improve insulin sensitivity, according to Shahar.
-"That's actually my favorite," Auyer says of interval training.
+"That's my favorite," Auyer says of interval training.
 "It keeps everything fast-paced and fresh."

 At home, long stretches of treadmill walking bored her.
 But now, she'll walk on the treadmill for 10 minutes, then run for another few minutes.
 "Then I'll jump off and do the resistance bands for a few minutes, then squats or side steps, then maybe I'll jump back on the treadmill for 10 minutes," Auyer says.
 "The next thing you know, an hour has gone by, and I feel so invigorated